Pine Rivers State High School

-Pine Rivers State High School is a government state secondary school in the suburb of Strathpine, City of Moreton Bay, Queensland, Australia.
+Pine Rivers State High School (Also referred to as Pine Rivers or simply The Pine] is a government state secondary school in the suburb of Strathpine, City of Moreton Bay, Queensland, Australia which caters to grade 7 to grade 12 students (11-18 year olds).

-First opened in 1964, Pine Rivers High School is a large school.
+First opened in 1964 under Principal William Kemp, Pine Rivers High School is a medium sized school.

 Principals

-Pine Rivers State High School has had eight principals in its 61-year history.
-Graham James Sprott was the longest-reigning principal of Pine Rivers High School - leading the school for 21 years.
+Pine Rivers State High School has had eight principals in its 62-year history.
+Graham James Sprott was the longest-reigning principal of Pine Rivers High School - leading the school for 21 years from 1976 to 1997.